 Creates a new blank MSI file.
-It is possible to choose between an XML-based Raynet Package Project (recommended) or create a blank MSI from scratch.
+You can choose between an XML-based Raynet Package Project (recommended) or create a blank MSI from scratch.

 o MSIX

 Creates a new empty MSIX-like project, which can be built to MSIX format hosting win32 apps with help of UWP Desktop Bridge or cross-platform apps.